chatatechnologies/react-autoql/README.md

 | Bubble Chart | `bubble` | The position of the bubbles are based on the categories, and the radius of the bubbles are based on the values |

 You must pass in a supported display type to the ResponseRenderer (see the Supported Display Types section below for more details).
 If an invalid display type or non-supported display type is passed in, it will default to a regular table.

-**isFilteringTable**: Whether or not to show the filter inputs in each column header for table types.

 **renderTooltips**: Whether or not to render tooltips for chart display types.
 When this value is true, each chart element will have a tooltip showing the ordinal title/value and numerical title/value.